15 Things You (Probably) Didn't Know About American Pie

 UPDATED: And there was you thinking that Stifler was one of the best-worst characters in the history of movies, well he could have been a lot worse.
 This is according to Seann William-Scott who explained to Entertainment Weekly: "The Stifler character was in two or three scenes and he was written to be such an asshole that I was like, 'I don't even know if I'd want to play this guy'.

 "So I was like, 'I'm going to rewrite a bit of it, make him the guy you hate to love'.
 He's probably insecure.
 He's like the guy who wants to be loved the most."

-“There's something about your first piece,” quipped the tagline of 1999 teen comedy American Pie.
-20 years and seven mostly forgettable sequels later, how right it was.
+“There's something about your first piece,” quipped American Pie's tagline, 20 years and seven mostly forgettable sequels later, how right it was.

 Because for those of a certain age, the film continues to stand as a seminal, hormonally-charged classic, a Porky’s of the nineties, and a raucous comedy worth revisiting time after time.

 With this in mind, why not pay it the ultimate respect and learn of 15 lesser known American Pie facts?

 1. Unfinished Teenage Sex Comedy

 The script - written and sold by first-time screenwriter Adam Herz within six weeks - dropped onto the desks of studio bosses with the title, "Unfinished Teenage Sex Comedy Which Can Be Made for Under $10 Million That Studio Readers Will Most Likely Hate but I Think You Will Love”.